Storm Eowyn breaks Irish wind speed records

 It also reported the mean wind speed record of 131kmh (81mph) set in 1945 in Foynes has been broken during the storm, with up to 135kmh (84mph) at Mace Head at 4am.

-The storm has caused extensive and widespread damage to the electricity network, with power outages affecting 715,000 homes, farms and businesses in the Republic of Ireland, and more than 93,000 impacted in Northern Ireland.
+The storm has caused extensive and widespread damage to the electricity network, with power outages affecting 715,000 homes, farms and businesses in the Republic of Ireland, and more than 240,000 in Northern Ireland.

-ESB Networks in Ireland says it expects significant further outages as Storm Eowyn moves across the country.
+ESB Networks in Ireland and NIE Networks says they expect significant further outages as Storm Eowyn moves across the country.

 Irish premier Micheal Martin described it as an “historic storm”.